megha-ag/job-broker/README.md

 }
 ```

-The id of the message is not specified when it is pushed to the queue.
-After the object is successfully pushed to the queue, the message returned in the queue-success event will have the id populated.
+The `id` of the message is not specified when it is pushed to the queue.
+After the object is successfully pushed to the queue, the message returned in the `queue-success` event will have the `id` populated.

-The id will also be populated when messages are read from the queue and processed by workers.
+The `id` will also be populated when messages are read from the queue and processed by workers.

 Broker Interface
 ----------------
 The broker provides the following functions:

-1. push(message) - This pushes the message to one or more queues depending on jobType specified in the message.
+1. `push(message)` - This pushes the message to one or more queues depending on jobType specified in the message.
-2. pushMany(messages) - This pushes an array of messages to a single queue.
-All the messages in the array must have one jobType and that jobType must correspond to a single queue.
+2. `pushMany(messages)` - This pushes an array of messages to a single queue.
+All the messages in the array must have one `jobType` and that `jobType` must correspond to a single queue.
 This method can only be invoked once.
-The invoker must listed for the queue-pushmany-completed event before pushing the next set of messages.
+The invoker must listen for the `queue-pushmany-completed` event before pushing the next set of messages.
-3. schedule(message, when) - This pushes a message to one or more queues, but messages will only be processed after the delay (in seconds) specified by when.
+3. `schedule(message, when)` - This pushes a message to one or more queues, but messages will only be processed after the delay (in seconds) specified by `when`.
 The delay is counted from the present time.
-4. connect() - This is the first function that should be called by a script using the broker.
-This call will result in a queue-ready event once a particular queue is ready.
-The script using the broker can count when all queues are ready or can start once a particular queue it is interested in is ready.
+4. `connect()` - This is the first function that should be called by a script using the broker.
+This call will result in a `queue-ready` event once a particular queue is ready.
+The script using the broker can count when all queues are ready or can do something once a particular queue it is interested in is ready.
-5. start() - After all queues are ready, a script using the broker to start the message processing cycle.
+5. `start()` - After all queues are ready, a script using the broker to start the message processing cycle.
+If this is called before ALL queues are ready, the queues that are not ready will generate a `queue-error` event.
-6. stop() - This stops the message processing cycle.
+6. `stop()` - This stops the message processing cycle.

 Broker Events
 -------------
 A script using the broker can register for certain events.
 The following is a list of events raised by the broker:
-* queue-ready - This event is raised when the queue is ready to start processing messages
+* `queue-ready` - This event is raised when the queue is ready to start processing messages
-* queue-error - This event is raised when there is an error as a result of a queue operation
+* `queue-error` - This event is raised when there is an error as a result of a queue operation
-* queue-success - This event is raised when a message was successfully queued.
+* `queue-success` - This event is raised when a message was successfully queued.
 Please note that if a job type has multiple queues registered, then this event will be raised multiple times (one time per queue)
-* work-completed - This event is raised when a consumer signals that it is done processing the message
+* `work-completed` - This event is raised when a consumer signals that it is done processing the message
-* work-error - This event is raised when a consumer signals that it failed in processing the message
+* `work-error` - This event is raised when a consumer signals that it failed in processing the message
-* queue-deleted - This event is raised after a message is deleted
+* `queue-deleted` - This event is raised after a message is deleted
-* queue-poison - This event is raised when a message that has been dequeued too many times is automatically deleted
+* `queue-poison` - This event is raised when a message that has been dequeued too many times is automatically deleted
-* queue-pushmany-completed - An array of messages can be pushed to a queue through the broker (only if it contains messages of the same jobType, and that jobType is registered to only one queue).
-Also, once a pushMany call starts, another pushMany call cannot be made to the same queue while the call is in progress.
-This event signals that the pushMany call has completed and the script that is using the broker can now push another batch of messages
+* `queue-pushmany-completed` - This event signals that the `pushMany` call has completed and the script that is using the broker can now push another batch of messages.
+A report on the messages that were pushed to the queue is passed through this event.
+The structure of the report is documented next.

 Structure of a broker event notification